-Bajaj Pulsar 150 celebrated 10+ years of successful leadership in India competing with several rivals and competitors.
-The revolutionary patented DTS-i technology created wonders offering sheer power and stunning mileage and is a sensation among the stunting community.
-It is powered by a 149.5cc engine and has sporty looks and great performance.
+Bajaj Pulsar 150 celebrated 10+ years of successful leadership in India, competing with several rivals and competitors.
+The revolutionary patented DTS-i technology created wonders offering sheer power and stunning mileage and is a sensation among the stunting community, and it gets a 149.5cc engine and has sporty looks and extraordinary performance.
 Let’s take a look to find out more about it.

-Despite it being long in the tooth, the combination of muscular style, good fuel efficiency, and value for money makes it an extremely popular motorcycle in the two-wheeler market.
-The styling might not have been updated for a long time, but the motorcycle has received new color schemes and variants over the years.
-The company has introduced the Neon series wherein the motorcycle adorns a matte metallic grey color scheme with contrasting neon orange or yellow highlights.
+Despite it being long in the tooth, the combination of muscular style, good fuel efficiency and value for money makes it an extremely popular motorcycle in the two-wheeler market.
+The styling might not have been updated for a long time, but the bike has received new colour schemes and variants.
+The company has introduced the Neon series, wherein the motorcycle adorns a matte metallic grey colour scheme with contrasting neon orange or yellow highlights.

 It uses a 149.5cc air-cooled single-cylinder engine that is fuel-injected and BS6 compliant.
 It delivers 13.8bhp and 13.4Nm of torque and comes mated to a five-speed transmission.
-The Pulsar 150 is suspended by telescopic front forks up front and dual springs with adjustable preload at the rear.
-The braking setup consists of a disc brake at the front as standard and the choice of a drum or a disc brake at the rear.
-All variants of the Pulsar 150 feature a single-channel ABS system as standard fitment.
+The Pulsar 150 suspends telescopic front forks up front and dual springs with adjustable preload at the rear.
+The braking carries out by a disc brake at the front and the choice of a drum or a disc brake at the rear.
+All variants of the Pulsar 150 feature a single-channel ABS as standard fitment.

-The Bajaj Pulsar 150 comes in two variants and four colors Blue Black, Red Black, White, and Black Red.
-The Ex-Showroom price is Rs.
-1,04,365.
+The Bajaj Pulsar 150 comes in two variants and four colours-Blue Black, Red-Black, White, and Black Red.

 Bajaj bikes came into existence in India way back in 1945 by introducing Chetak scooters.
 By 1986 they made a paradigm shift by having it’s focus completely on motorcycles and discontinued scooter manufacturing.
 From there Bajaj was always on course to seal a spot in the top motorcycle manufacturers.
 On the way, Bajaj made tie-up with Kawasaki in 1984 and KTM in 2007 in which former severed tie up in April 2017.
 As a result of years of R & D and technology assistance from KTM and Kawasaki, their models are now finding a place among the top and also within motorcycle aficionados.